langmead-lab/monorail-external/README.md

 Significantly newer versions of Singularity may not work (e.g. 3.x and up).

+The following the barebones set of commands for running the container within a shell script.

-The following is provided in an example shell script (e.g. bash):
+An example shell script is provided in `run_monorail_container.sh`.

 ```###start of shell script
 #make sure singularity is available in the path